 GoDaddy adds their own WordPress plugin to your installation.
 They add a setup tool and you can create simple pages like the “about us” and the “contact” page.
 If you’ve never tried anything like that before, then, GoDaddy hosting will be a good choice for you.

 On the other side, if you already know these easy things, and you want to get the superior quality, then, GoDaddy still good, but not the best, without a doubt.

 With that cheap price, no one can offer a real premium WordPress hosting.
-That needs super fast servers, powerful caching system, optimized infrastructure, and of course, a custom PHP accelerator.
+That needs super-fast servers, powerful caching systems, optimized infrastructure, and of course, a custom PHP accelerator.

 All that needs billions in terms of investments and configuration.
 If you keep that in mind, you will conclude that the low-cost WordPress hosting won’t be the best choice.
 But, it’s recommended for newbies and people who look for a personal blog or company website without any setup knowledge.

 WordPress is a PHP and MySQL software that needs a fully optimized server to work properly, and super fast.
 GoDaddy can be a good choice, but only if you have a little investment to put on a single blog.
 Later, when you need more disk space or sites, you can upgrade and get the next level plans.

 They make things easy to use, in terms of installations and adding the first pages.
 But, if you really want to host a professional blog and take care of all the things, then I only recommend WP Engine.
 No other company can beat what they offer as speed, support, features, and reliability.